Microsoft Entra ID authorization for SCIM

 Create a new SCIM application and authorize it:

-5. On the Browse Azure AD Gallery page, click Create your own application and enter the required information:
+4. In the Create your own application dialog box, enter the required information:

 • What's the name of your app?: The name of your application.